 Afternoon in Glasgow Itinerary

 Go slightly off-piste to grab a sandwich at the chic takeaway, Piece (100 Miller St), jamming to the tunes while you wait on your ‘Jerk Off’ or grab a vegan lunch at The Glasvegan at St Enoch Square.

-Count the bands you’ve seen then promise to come back to watch one live at the Barrowlands itself.
+Count the bands you’ve seen, then promise to come back to watch one live at the Barrowlands.